 The following year 1984, contributed the song KSK to the hit album “L’Ancienne Belgique”.
 The following year he composed the song “Likambo na Moto te” which was part of the highly succesful Mario album.

 In 1986, Josky decided to strike out on his own yet again.
-This time he teamed up with another TP OK Jazz member Ntesa Dalienst and his brother Serge Kiambukuta.
+This time he teamed up with another TP OK Jazz member Ntesa Dalienst and Serge Kiambukuta.
 Some of his memorable songs came during this period.
-There was the memorable ballad “Ayez Pitie”.
-Another memorable song from that period was Likingo Li Mboka which was sung partially in Lingala and partially in Kikongo.
-Other songs from Josky’s rebellious period were Medecin de Nuit.
+There was the memorable ballad “Ayez Pitie” and the up tempo song “Le Monde et es problems” .
+Another memorable song from that period was Likingo Li Mboka which was sung in a language very similar to lingala (possibly the Bobangi language) .
+Other songs from Josky’s rebel period were Medecin de Nuit.

 When Franco and TP OK Jazz toured Kenya in 1986, he quickly realized how important Josky was to the band as fans repeatedly demanded songs by Josky.